bi-labor/angular/README.md

 }

 ```
-**Note:** don't forget to add it to the app module at `app.module.ts`
+**Note:** Don't forget to add it to the app module at `app.module.ts`
 ```Typescript
 declarations:[
 TimeAgoPipe
 ]
 ```

-### 2.d add new Question form
+### 2.d Add new Question form

 #### Add modal to `votes/votes.component.html`
 ![Modal](assets/modal.jpg)

-You can use a form generator to creat bootstrap 4 forms: https://bootstrapformbuilder.com/
+You can use a form generator to create bootstrap 4 forms: https://bootstrapformbuilder.com/
 ```HTML
 <ng-template #addVoteTemplate>
   <div class="modal-header">